SCarrero/newsite/README.md

 # Starter New Site Web Template
-Based on v6 of Foundation *with Webpack omitted*

 This is a variant of the [ZURB Foundation Template for Sites](https://github.com/zurb/foundation-zurb-template).
 It has a Gulp-powered build system with these features: